StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **💬 [FOR ANY QUESTIONS, VISIT OUR OFFICIAL FORUMS](https://forum.stockmanagementlabs.com "Visit the official ATUM forum")**

-= FREE VERSION DESCRIPTION =
+= DESCRIPTION =

-If you have an online store you need ATUM, the most **powerful e-commerce solution** for Woocommerce.
+If you have an online store you need ATUM, the most **powerful stock management solution** for Woocommerce.

 ATUM is now the most advanced FREE WooCommerce inventory management tool in the WordPress plugins repository.
 Good WooCommerce inventory solution is an absolute must for every serious shop owner.
 The Dashboard Statistics or the breath-taking Stock Central, the heart of ATUM, gives you the full control of your WooCommerce stock.
 Get the ability to quickly edit every aspect of your WooCommerce inventory, suppliers, SKUs, locations, weight or even prices.
 Beautifully carved into the WordPress interface, the system feels very familiar and **user-friendly**.